danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 ### I'm not a good writer

 Notice the emphasis has been on *effective* writing rather than *good* writing.
 This isn't about making the New York Times bestseller list or being nominated for a [Pulitzer Prize](https://en.wikipedia.org/wiki/Pulitzer_Prize).
 The goal is to make yourself understood to the rest of the team.
 Yes this takes some practice, but so does anything worth doing.
-It takes time to develop programming skills, and so it also takes time to develop writing skills.
-As long as everyone on the team is willing to try this, I don't think it's a blocker.
+Just as it takes time to develop effective programming skills, so too does it take time to develop writing skills.

+As long as everyone on the team is willing to work on this, it shouldn't be a blocker.
+Also those team members that are stronger writers should remember to be kind to others with respect to spelling and grammar errors.
+Personally I don't think this is such a big deal for internal docs as long as the overall meaning of the document is clear.

 ### What about Onboarding?